deeksha-singh030/deeksha-singh030/README.md

 ### About Me

 I'm currently learning Quantum Computing and Java.
-I've recently finished my Bachelors in Physics from [Sri Venkateswara College](svc.ac.in) affilated by [University of Delhi](du.ac.in).
+I've recently finished my Bachelors in Physics from [Sri Venkateswara College](svc.ac.in) affiliated by [University of Delhi](du.ac.in).
 I always thrive to learn more.
 I'm always open to contribute, even if it's a small one, in the projects.

 <!--
 **deeksha-singh030/deeksha-singh030** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.